liqvidjs/liqvid/README.md

 For replaying cursor movements (although you could use any image).
 Once we have a proper plugin system this will be moved to its own package.

+This component is deprecated and will be removed in a future major version.
+You should use [rp-cursor](https://github.com/ysulyma/rp-cursor) instead.

 ## IdMap

 Automagically adds attributes to things with IDs.
 This is mainly to enable GUI tools which will be developed elsewhere.